tech-skil/-MERN-Stack-Travel-Website-with-AI-Chatbot-YouTube-Video-Suggestions-and-Weather-Prediction-/README.md

 ##### Back-End

-To run the back-end server, navigate to the `back-end` directory and execute:
+To run the back-end server, navigate to the `backend` directory and execute:

 ```bash
 npm run dev